 Imagine waking up one day, getting ready, commuting to work, and dropping on your knees with a pain crushing your chest on the bus.
 You fall on an old lady while hyperventilating.
 Next thing you know, you are in a special care unit in which medical specialists run experiments on you.

-It all begins with András’, played by Daan Stuyven, a Belgian singer who debuted as an actor in Eden.
-András’ first visits Éva after following a week-length protocol to not bring any allergens with him that could cause her to react.
+It all begins with András, played by Daan Stuyven, a Belgian singer who debuted as an actor in Eden.
+András’ first visits Éva after following a week-length protocol to not bring any allergens with him that could cause her a reaction.
 András is a psychiatrist hired by the pharmaceutical company who keeps custody of Éva, who lives a solitary and uneventful life in a sterile apartment.
 Her only contact with the rest of the world is her brother, Gyuri, played by Lóránt Bocskor-Salló, who prepares her meals and keeps her company every day.
 András receives pressure to write a report that favors the company by assuring psychological factors are the cause of Éva’s condition.

 In András’ first visit, Éva is wary and resistant to talking to him.
 Gyuri is apprehensive to the extent of standing in the room while they are in session.
 After Éva asks Gyuri to exit the room and from the first encounter the two men had, it is implicit András makes him feel threatened.
 András leaves after explaining to Eva how they will work, which is followed by Éva dropping to the floor while hyperventilating in agony, most likely provoked by an allergen brought in by András. Éva’s resistance to talking to András does not wear off quickly.
 Still, after a couple of sessions, she finds use in talking to him about her emotions and nostalgia.